What Is Cross-Docking? 4 Reasons Why You Must Opt For It

 This is a logistics process wherein products from a manufacturing unit or supplier reach the customer directly with minimal or marginal storage time.
 It takes place in a distribution docking station or terminal that has minimal space for storage.

 Products are received at one end of this cross-dock called the inbound dock and transferred to the outbound dock.
 These materials are screened and sorted according to their destinations and carried to the outbound dock.

 Types Of Cross-Docking

-This process involves receiving of products required by a manufacturing unit.
+This process involves receiving products required by a manufacturing unit.
 Products are, and the sub-assemblies are prepared for delivery.

 In this type, items from different vendors are consolidated together and then delivered to the customers.
 A perfect example is the supply of automobile parts to an automobile parts dealer.

-In the case of retail cross-docking, materials are sourced from different vendors and the collected items are delivered to retail outlets.
+In retail cross-docking, materials are sourced from different vendors, and the collected items are delivered to retail outlets.
 Here the procurement is once again of two categories.
-The first category of goods is those that are needed daily like grocery, fruits, vegetables, and other fast moving products.
+The first category of goods is those that are needed daily, like groceries, fruits, vegetables, and other fast-moving products.
 The second category of goods is those that are required once a year; for example, a Christmas tree.
 This category is bought once a year and is usually not stocked.

 In this class of cross-docking, less-than-truckload shipments are combined and delivered to customers.
 Small packaging industries use this method.

 Why Opt For Cross-Docking?

 Cross-docking as a supply chain process is not a regular method of goods shipment.
 Packaged products that are required to be delivered immediately are the most popular items of this procedure of logistics.
 Some of the reasons favoring this process are:

 When several smaller items need to be consolidated before delivery to the end user, cross-docking is really helpful.
-Cost on transportation is significantly reduced.
+The cost of transportation is significantly reduced.